How To Choose The Best Pole For You

 Brass poles are more common in hot countries and have much more grip than either stainless steel or chrome.
 They need to be cleaned frequently to prevent tarnishing.
 They are more expensive and more susceptible to damage than chrome or steel.

 Similar to Chinese Pole.
 Unlike Chrome and Stainless Steel, you can dance with your clothes on and the grip does not rely on skin-on-metal contact.

 Powder Coated Poles – max grip

 Very high grip.
-They are available in different colours.
-X-pole comes only in the black or pink finish but for example, Sunpole is offering a lot of different colours - pink, blue, red, yellow, green.
+They are available in different colors.
+X-pole comes only in the black or pink finish but for example, Sunpole is offering a lot of different colors – pink, blue, red, yellow, green.
 Uncommon to find in studios.